-Didi Kuo is a Senior Research Scholar at the Center on Democracy, Development, and the Rule of Law at Stanford University.
-She is a scholar of comparative politics, with a focus on democratization, corruption and clientelism, political parties and institutions, and political reform.
-Her recent work examines changes to party organization, and the impact these changes have on the ability of governments to address challenges posed by global capitalism.
-She is the author of Clientelism, Capitalism, and Democracy: the rise of programmatic politics in the United States and Britain (Cambridge University Press, 2018), which examines the role of business against clientelism and the development of modern political parties in the nineteenth-century.
-Her work bridges the traditional subfields of comparative and American politics.
+Didi Kuo is a Center Fellow at the Freeman Spogli Institute for International Studies (FSI) at Stanford University.
+She is a scholar of comparative politics with a focus on democratization, corruption and clientelism, political parties and institutions, and political reform.
+She is the author of The Great Retreat: How Political Parties Should Behave and Why They Don’t (Oxford University Press, forthcoming) and Clientelism, Capitalism, and Democracy: the rise of programmatic politics in the United States and Britain (Cambridge University Press, 2018).

 She has been at Stanford since 2013 as the manager of the Program on American Democracy in Comparative Perspective and is co-director of the Fisher Family Honors Program at CDDRL.
 She was an Eric and Wendy Schmidt Fellow at New America and is a non-resident fellow with the Carnegie Endowment for International Peace.
 She received a PhD in political science from Harvard University, an MSc in Economic and Social History from Oxford University, where she studied as a Marshall Scholar, and a BA from Emory University.